ashermancinelli/ashermancinelli.github.io/_posts/2021-3-4-Spack-Development-1.md

 ---
 layout: post
-title: Spack for Package Development (1 of N): Motivation and Introduction
+title: Spack for Package Development (1 of N)
 ---

 [Spack](https://spack.readthedocs.io/en/latest/) is typically used for package deployment, however this post will be about package *development* with Spack.